pkplonker/TwitchGame/index.md

 ## Setting up in game

+Load the game up and follow the below setup.

 A few options are avaliable, located by pressing the esc key ingame.

 1. Show/Hide Background
 2. Show/Hide Trees
 3. Login

+Ensure the status is connection confirmed, if it's not after a few seconds of attempting connection, try again.

+Within OBS, use a Chroma Key effect filter to remove generate the overlay effect.

 ## Logging in